abdulfatir/normalizing-flows/README.md

 #### Note

 Originally, this repository contained notes and code on normalizing flows which we did as a part of a course project (CS6202 @ NUS).
-I am also writing a series of blog posts while learning about normalizing flows.
+Some ideas are borrowed from [this repo](https://github.com/ex4sperans/variational-inference-with-normalizing-flows).